These notes are to help those who would like to

 Many bars in the Algarve, especially those run

-you may have to look rather harder!
+Scottish games, but you may have to look a little harder!

-If you are coming to the Albufeira area and need to know a good bar in which to watch a game near where you are staying, go to www.albufeira.com/forum and ask there for a recommendation.
+to know a good bar in which to watch a game near where you are

-Portugal's Eleven Sport subscription channels
+Portugal's DAZN Eleven subscription channels

 show English Premier League matches each weekend and during